jpxue/DICOM_Viewer/README.md

 # DICOM_Viewer
-A simple DICOM file viewer built using the .NET Multi-platform App UI (MAUI).
+A simple DICOM file viewer built using the .NET Multi-platform App UI (MAUI) framework.
+Being built for Android.